Yorkshire Terries are tiny dogs.

 How Long Can A Yorkie Hold Its Bladder?

-An average healthy dog can hold his bladder for 6-8 hours and should not stay longer than 10 hours without peeing.
+An average healthy Yorkie can hold his bladder for 6 to 8 hours.
+They should never have to go longer than 10 hours without peeing.

-Here is a simple mathematical formula used as a common rule for Yorkies: age (in months) + 1 = maximum hours they could hold their bladder.
+Here is a simple mathematical formula used as a common rule for Yorkies: age (in months) + 1 = maximum hours they can hold their bladder.